theobald-software/theobald-software.github.io/content/_en/erpconnect/special-classes/reading-sap-tables-directly-with-readtable.md

 old_url: /ERPConnect-EN/default.aspx?pageid=reading-sap-tables-directly-with-readtable
 ---

-**The sample code is located in the ERPConnect installaltion directory in the ReadSAPTable directory**

 A recurrent task in daily work with SAP and .Net applications is to read directly from tables of the SAP system.
 You can use the ReadTable class to manage this demand.

 The sample below shows how to select data from the table.
 The result is passed back via an easy-to-use ADO.NET table object.